Haddonfield Wrongful Death Lawyer

 New Jersey Statutes §2A:31-1, also known as the Survival Act, outlines the rights of surviving family members in wrongful death cases.
 The surviving relatives of the decedent may recover damages resulting from the untimely passing of their loved one.

 It is important to note that wrongful death claims can only be filed when the decedent would have been able to file a civil lawsuit had he or she survived.
 A Haddonfield attorney could help potential claimants determine whether they can file wrongful death cases.

 What is the Wrongful Death Act?

 NJ Stat §2A:31-4, also known as the Wrongful Death Act, gives details about a surviving relative’s right to pursue damages on behalf of the decedent.
 The law stipulates that all damages awarded to the plaintiff must be used for the individuals named in the decedent’s will.

 According to the Wrongful Death Act, claimants must divide the damages according to the percentages of the estate that they are entitled to.
 However, when the decedent leaves behind dependents, they may be entitled to all funds awarded in the civil action.

 The courts will determine the division and allocation of the damages in a wrongful death case.
 Because the details of each wrongful death case are different, it is advisable that claimants contact a Haddonfield lawyer for assistance.

-Statute of Limitations for Wrongful Death Cases
+What is the Statute of Limitations for Wrongful Death Cases?

 Individuals who lose a loved one due to the negligence of others have a certain amount of time to file a lawsuit against responsible parties.
 This is known as the statute of limitations, and NJ Stat §2A:14-2 gives surviving loved ones two years from the day of the untimely passing to file a claim.